lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- abstract

 This document defines Post-Quantum / Traditional composite Key Encapsulation Mechanism (KEM) algorithms suitable for use within X.509, PKIX and CMS protocols.
 Composite algorithms are provided which combine ML-KEM with RSA-KEM and ECDH-KEM.
 The provided set of composite algorithms should meet most Internet needs.

-This document assumes that all component algorithms are KEMs, and therefore it depends on {{I-D.ietf-lamps-rfc5990bis}} and {{I-D.ounsworth-lamps-cms-dhkem}} in order to promote RSA and ECDH respectively into KEMs.
-For the purpose of combining KEMs, the combiner function from {{I-D.ounsworth-cfrg-kem-combiners}} is used.
 For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.

 <!-- End of Abstract -->